 - Rejecting God while trying to become gods

 You know what?
-Those are major precepts of the esoteric beliefs of the world elite (see Educate Yourself section).
+Those are major precepts of the esoteric beliefs of the world elite.
 They are not Christians or anything related.
 Their belief system is based on the Mystery Religions (pagan rituals, worship of the Sun, considering Lucifer as the one who gave light to the human race, seeing God as a force wanting to keep humans in the dark).
 Their New World Order will have evacuated all worship of God, introduced a single language and changed democracy to tyranny.

 The Banned Poster

 Do I sound a little “out there”?
 Did I read too much into this building?
-Answer is: NO. Here is the OFFICIAL poster promoting the EU Parliament:
+The answer is: NO. Here is the OFFICIAL poster promoting the EU Parliament:

 This poster has been banned due to protests by numerous groups.
 It is however extremely revealing and proves the esoteric mindset of the builders of the European Union’s Parliament.